mongoryhq/mongory-rb/README.md

-# Mongory-rb
+# Mongory
+### Let you query everywhere !

-A Mongo-like in-memory query DSL for Ruby.
+This is a Mongo-like in-memory query DSL for Ruby.

 Mongory lets you filter and query in-memory collections using syntax and semantics similar to MongoDB.
 It is designed for expressive chaining, symbolic operators, and composable matchers.